oguzbilgener/noxious/README.md

 ### Quick Start

-Noxious server is available on [Docker Hub] for the amd64 architecture.
-You can also find the executable for linux/amd64 in the [Releases] page.
+Noxious server is available on [Docker Hub] and [GitHub Packages] for AMD64 and ARM.
+You can also find the executables for linux/amd64 in the [Releases] page.

 Alternatively, you can build Noxious from source with [cargo].
 Run the `cargo build --release` command and the executable will be available at `./target/release/noxious-server`.